lexbrayan/SocketProgram/README.md

 1)Code was written in python and will require a. python 3 interpreter to run

-2)Open Terminal or command line, cd into the directory and run the command “python (filename)” i.e. pythonTCPwebservery.py
+2)Open Terminal or command line, cd into the directory and run the command “python (filename)” i.e. python TCPwebservery.py

 3)After running that command, a message will appear on screen